ZhiLinR/SMU-CS203/Backend/User/README.md

 ### POST /profile

 ---
 Registers a new user minimally using an email, a hashed password and if user is an admin, defined in request body.
-When isAdmin == 1, user is an admin while when isAdmin == 0, user is a normal user.
+When isAdmin == 1, user is an admin while when isAdmin == 0, user is a normal user. ***WORKS***

 Sample Request Body: